P-ravallika/Smartinternz-project-DigitalMarketing-on-flying-machine-/README.md

-We completed the project on comprehensive digital marketing on FlyingMachine Our project demo video link
+We completed the project on comprehensive digital marketing on FlyingMachine.
+Our project demo video link